 Our day begins before dawn, with coffee in bed.
-While the kettle boils, the cats are fed, and Chewie and the ducks join us whilst we wake up to the day.
+While the kettle boils, the cats are fed and Chewie and Sanka sleepily join us to wake up to the day.

-Once I’ve let the other ducks and chickens out for the day, Chewie and I head to the bottom gate for his ‘walkies’.
-We are surrounded by farmland, lanes, tracks and fields, but each morning is dictated by the weather and whether we have a cat with us.
-If Gigi or Lapsong have decided they want to come we head across the river to a field, over a blocked to traffic bridge.
+If Gigi or Noisette have decided they want to come we head along the wooded path, away from the town centre.
 My reasoning is two-fold, safety from vehicles and closer to home as they don’t always opt to come back with us at the end of the walk.
 I prefer to feel secure that they are able to find their own way back with ease.

-I often take this opportunity to then walk with the ducks, or maybe I should say meander as they are not the quickest walkers, rather waddlers.
+I often take this opportunity to then walk with the ducks in our garden.
+Or maybe I should say meander as they are not the quickest walkers, rather waddlers.
 They are often diverted by a tasty bug, worm or chance to dip their beak into a muddy patch.
-Sometimes we only make it a few meters, generally back to their pond.
-Other times we make it all the way to the cottage.
+Sometimes we only make it a few meters, generally back to their enclosure.
+Other times we make it all the way to the barn.

-I love when this happens as it always makes me smile to find myself walking up the path at the head of a line of ducks.
-Inevitably it is Maggie immediately behind me, telling me how they are doing and whether I need to slow down or wait for a bug forage.
+I love when this happens.
+It always makes me smile to find myself walking up the path at the head of a line of ducks.
+Inevitably it is Gabby immediately behind me.
+He likes to tell me whether I need to slow down or wait for a bug forage.

 Hopping with Happiness

-The other is the sheer tranquillity and beauty of a dawn morning.
+The other is the sheer tranquillity and beauty of being out in the countryside.
 It doesn’t matter the weather (though I prefer it not raining).
-It is sheer bliss walking along, only myself and my dog, watching the ever changing light as it strengthens with the day.
+It is sheer bliss walking along with our wonderful little family.